-NGCM's owners have researched the existence of such locations in the High Peak area, and found that, with the exception of that at Waterswallows, none have sufficient capability of this nature combined with the availability of proximate or practical development land.
+PPCL's owners have researched the existence of such locations in the High Peak area, and found that, with the exception of the one at Waterswallows, none have sufficient capability of this nature combined with the availability of proximate or practical development land.

-In terms of the scale of generation, the owners also consider that the time taken to secure approvals from all the necessary authorities, including the Infrastructure Planning Commission (IPC) for STOR facilities larger than those proposed for NGCM would be too long.
+In terms of the scale of generation, the owners also consider that the time taken to secure approvals from all the necessary authorities, including the Infrastructure Planning Commission (IPC) for STOR facilities larger than those proposed for PPCL would be too long2.
 By the time such plants could be approved and built, the capacity crisis would be upon us.
-The owners therefore believe that the scale of the proposed development is the optimum one designed to meet the urgency of the situation and that the site at Waterswallows Quarry is particularly suitable in the High Peak area.
+The owners therefore believe that the scale of the proposed development is the optimum